 Perhaps one of the most useful bits of information I got from all of the Robert Kiyosaki/Rich Dad Poor Dad books was the idea of failing safely.
 I can't remember which book it was but he talks about visiting the field where the Wright brothers took their first flight.
 I know I've seen lots of videos of experimenters trying to fly and in most of them they jump of something relatively high.
 Kiyosaki notes in his book that the Wright brothers didn't have a particularly high jump off.
 He said something along the lines that "they could fail safely".

 And that's what I suggest to students who are learning headstand.
-I get a lot of students practicing against a wall, and it's somethign I actually suggest.
-But when it comes time to moving away from the wall and doing it unsupported one of the first exercsies I suggest prior to trying it is learning how to roll, with a rounded back and relaxed fingers.
+While initially I'll have students practice headstand against a wall, just to get used to being upside down, eventually I'll have them moving away from the wall.
+And as part of getting them comfortable with this idea, one of the first exercsies I have them do prior to trying it is learning how to roll, with a rounded back and relaxed fingers.
 Once they can do that they can go about trying headstand and failing safely till they can actually do it.

 When I was still living in Calgary a friend took me out snowboarding.
 When I first saw the mountain that we would be going on I thought "holy shit".
 It was steep.
 Very steep.